What do you think a family with four kids, one dog, and one cat needs? Apparently… a puppy!

 However… at four months of age, he still needs to learn a few things and it’s almost time to start his training.

-When is the best age to train a mini goldendoodle puppy (or any puppy?)
+When is the best age to train a mini Goldendoodle puppy (or any puppy?)

 “Young puppies have short attention spans but you can expect them to begin to learn simple obedience commands such as “sit,” “down,” and “stay,” as young as 7 to 8 weeks of age.

 Formal dog training has traditionally been delayed until 6 months of age” according to the Veterinary Centers of America.
+It is best to begin your Goldendoodle Training around the same time.

 How do dog trainers train puppies?